 This is a very common question we get asked at Nuchido.
-Within the longevity industry the most popular NAD boosting strategy incorporates NAD+ precursor supplements.
+Within the longevity industry the most popular NAD boosting strategy incorporates NAD+ precursor supplements such as NMN and NR.
 NAD+ precursors are the raw material that the body uses to make NAD+.
+While popular, precursor supplements do not address the causes of NAD+ decline, and when taken in isolation can cause further dysfunction to the NAD+ network.

 NAD+ decline is highly complex